-Equipment supplied such as ceiling track hoists, step lifts, through floor lifts stair lifts, Closomat toilets and various other items will be subject to an extended 3 year manufacturer's warranty including servicing.
+Equipment supplied such as stair lifts, Closomat toilets ,etc.will be subject to an extended 3 year manufacturer's warranty including servicing.
 The grant funding covers this extended warranty.
 However following the expiry of this period, the applicant will be responsible for the servicing and maintenance of any equipment provided.